assetto-corsa-web/acweb/README.md

 # Assetto Corsa server web interface

-This tool provides monitoring and management of your Assetto Corsa server instance.
-You can create multiple setting profiles, watch the status of your server and start and stop it.
+This tool provides monitoring and management for your Assetto Corsa server instances.
+You can create multiple configuration profiles, start/stop server instances and watch the status of them.

 **STATUS: DEVELOPMENT**